Moon0shang/Kinect_Hand_Pose_Estimation/README.md

   - get segmenmtation depth data from `Depth_stream.py`
   - process the data by runing `preprocess.py`
   - and last the `eval.py`
-    `modify the files to meet your needs`
+    `modify the files to meet your nee

+**if there are any problem with the offline version, please modify follow the online version.**